allanhortle/melbourneevangelicalchurch.com.au/events/index.markdown

 _Oct 22, 7pm.
 Thai City, 124 Lygon St._

 Know anyone interested in discussing the meaning of life?
 Don’t miss this opportunity to engage with different worldviews in a friendly, relaxed environment.
-Please rsvp to [john.david.hudson@gmail.com](email) by Sunday October 19.
+Please RSVP to [John] by Sunday October 19.

 ---

 ## The Concept of God
 _Nov 2, 7pm.
 Multicultural Hub_

 What does Islam and Christianity have in common?
 Where do they differ?
 What is God really like?
 Come and join a friendly conversation between Muslims and Christians about these important questions, after church on November 2 in the red/orange rooms.

+---

+## Melbourne Lyceum: Old Testament Violence
+_Nov 3, 12:30pm, 26 King St, Level 2_

+If you’re troubled by the amount of violence in the Old Testament, or wondering how to answer questions about OT violence, come and join the discussion on this very relevant issue.

+---

-[email]: mailto:john.david.hudson@gmail.com
+[John]: mailto:john.david.hudson@gmail.com